TravelWake Score

 Best trip shape

-Paris plus one rail-linked second base
+Paris plus one rail-linked coast or south-city base

 Currency